Social Security Numbers

 -Hiring manager's original signature (no electronic signatures will be accepted).

-If you're applying based on Curricular Practical Training, bring your original SEVIS I-20 annotated for CPT on page 2.
+If you are applying for an SSN based on Curricular Practical Training, you will also need to bring your original SEVIS I-20 annotated for CPT on page 2.
 You can apply as early as 30 days before your CPT start date listed on your I-20.

-If you're applying based on approval for Optional Practical Training, employment with an international organization, or employment for severe economic hardship, bring your employment authorization document (EAD card).
-You can apply for an SSN on or after the start date on your EAD card.
+If you are applying for an SSN based on approval for Optional Practical Training, employment with an international organization, or employment for severe economic hardship, you will also need to bring your employment authorization document (EAD).
+You can apply for an SSN on or after the start date printed on your EAD.

 J-1 students only

-You should bring your documents to a Social Security Administration (SSA) office.
+Bring the required documents to a Social Security Administration (SSA) office.
 You don't need an appointment, but you might have to wait in line for several hours.
-We recommend you go early in the morning.
+We recommend that you go early in the morning.